MooersLab/tmux-rocks/README.md

 }
 ```

-Now, the bash script mentioned above can be modified to name iTerm tabs.
+Now, the bash script mentioned above can be modified to name *iTerm2* tabs.

-## Coloring the iterm2 tabs
+## Coloring the *iTerm2* tabs

-Coloring the iterm2 tab can also enhance your identification of the tab of interest.
+Coloring the *iTerm2* tab can also enhance your identification of the tab of interest.
 The following code assigns a random color for the tab each time a new tab is opened.
 Add this code to your zshrc file.